etwk/blog/content/lists/books.md

 - [ ] Humankind: A Hopeful History #must
 - [ ] Automating Inequality: How High-tech Tools Profile, Police, and Punish the Poor #must
 - [ ] How Doctors Think (Jerome Groopman)
+- [ ] Battle for the Bird: Jack Dorsey, Elon Musk, and the $44 Billion Fight for Twitter's Soul
+- [ ] War in 140 Characters: How Social Media Is Reshaping Conflict in the Twenty-First Century
+- [ ] How Propaganda Works (Jason Stanley)
+- [ ] How Democracies Die

 ## Politics
 - [ ] Twilight of Democracy: The Seductive Lure of Authoritarianism #must